Graduate certificate in Teacher Leadership and Mentorship

 Fees and additional costs

 See the Fees and Other Costs section.
 There will be additional costs for textbooks.
 You are encouraged to speak with your District about opportunities for professional development funding.

 Courses will be held on the Abbotsford campus and online.
 The program will be offered as a cohort model, and will take one year of part-time study to complete.
 This program is designed not to interfere with your regular employment.
 On-campus classes will be scheduled for Friday and Saturday evenings over the course of the year.
 The program begins with a Summer Institute, during which time the course EDU 700 will be completed.
 This condensed summer session will run on Monday, Tuesday, and Wednesday during the day from 8:30 am - 2:30 pm.

 Course withdrawal deadlines follow UFV's Course Withdrawal policy (81).
 Please see General Regulations for Graduate Studies in the calendar.

 Candidates who qualify to receive a UFV graduate certificate must be approved by the UFV School of Graduate Studies and the University College Council.
-Students must submit a Request for Graduation form to the UFV Admissions and Records office by April 1.
+Students must submit a Request for Graduation form to the UFV Office of the Registrar by April 1.

 Program requirements and continuance in program